Ibaraki Plant (IP)

 Employment creation

-In FY2022, we hired six new employees and six mid-career hires from high schools near the plant.
+In FY2023, we hired seven new employees and six mid-career hires from high schools near the plant.

 Regional contributions